On the Weisfeiler-Leman Dimension of Finite Groups: Introduction

 \textbf{Contribution.} The first aim of this paper is to introduce Weisfeiler-Leman-type algorithms and the notion of a WL-dimension for groups analogous to the graph case.
 While at first sight it seems straightforward to do so, it turns out that various concepts that coincide when applied to graphs (potentially) disagree when applied to groups.
 Specifically, we define three natural but different versions of a Weisfeiler-Leman dimension.
 One of them is based on a natural logic for groups while another is natural when taking an algorithmic viewpoint.
 The third version comes from natural translation of groups into graphs in an isomorphism and non-isomorphism preserving manner.
 Still, we give descriptions in terms of counting logics and bijective pebble games for each of the versions.
 A core reason why the different versions arise is that the correspondence between the various concepts arising in this context (specifically logics, algorithms and pebble games) is not as clean as for graphs.
 However, we argue that the definition is robust after all: we prove that the Weisfeiler-Leman dimensions of the different versions are linearly related.
 Overall, we obtain a family of algorithms that is similarly universal in checking combinatorial properties as in the graph case.
 For example, it is easy to see that the~$k$-WL algorithm implicitly computes the~$k$-profile of groups.
 In particular, abelian groups are completely identified already by the least powerful of the algorithms.

 The second aim of this paper is to understand when and how groups are characterized by their combinatorial properties.
 On the one hand this addresses the question whether combinatorial methods can solve the Group Isomorphism Problem.
 On the other hand it provides a way of quantifying similarity of non-isomorphic groups.
 Specifically, we construct pairs of arbitrarily large non-isomorphic groups that agree with respect to many isomorphism invariants but can still be distinguished with the $3$-dimensional WL-algorithm.
 More precisely these groups are of nilpotency class $2$ and prime exponent $p$.
-They are non-isomorphic but have the same~$\Theta(\log n)$-profile.
-They also have highly similar commuting graphs. \begin{thm} For infinitely many~$n$ there exist pairs of non-isomorphic groups order~$n$ with bounded Weisfeiler-Leman dimension which \begin{itemize} \item have equal~$\Theta(\log n)$-profiles, \item have commuting graphs that are indistinguishable for the $\mathcal{O}(\log(n))$-dimensional Weisfeiler-Leman algorithm (for graphs), \item are of exponent $p$ and nilpotency class $2$, and \item have equal sizes of conjugacy classes. \end{itemize} \end{thm}
+They are non-isomorphic but have the same~$\Theta(\sqrt{\log n})$-profile\footnote{In a previous version of the paper we calculated the orders of the group incorrectly and therefore claimed the statement for~$\Theta({\log n})$-profiles rather than~$\Theta(\sqrt{\log n})$-profiles.}.
+They also have highly similar commuting graphs. \begin{thm} For infinitely many~$n$ there exist pairs of non-isomorphic groups order~$n$ with bounded Weisfeiler-Leman dimension which \begin{itemize} \item have equal~$\Theta(\sqrt{\log n})$-profiles, \item have commuting graphs that are indistinguishable for the $\mathcal{O}(\sqrt{\log n})$-dimensional Weisfeiler-Leman algorithm (for graphs), \item are of exponent $p$ and nilpotency class $2$, and \item have equal sizes of conjugacy classes. \end{itemize} \end{thm}

 The theorem shows that the Weisfeiler-Leman algorithm can be more effective in distinguishing groups than in distinguishing graphs even when they are based on similar combinatorial constructions.
 The proof that the WL-dimension is low intuitively indicates that the ability to fix products of elements appears to be related to the ability to fix sets of elements and how to exploit this.